-See the bottom of this post to enter to win a Leuchtturm 1917 2011 Planner.
+See the bottom of this post for a Leuchtturm 1917 2011 Travel Journal.

 Most travelers on an extended trip want to keep some sort of record of their travels.
 Something they can look back to 5 or 10 years down the road and remember those amazing moments or a way of recording the exact details of places they ate and slept – as sort of a modified guidebook.
 Many people now use a travel blog for this, but keeping a travel journal or travel diary is much more private – and easier.
 I’m not normally a person to keep a diary, but when we take an extended trip I always keep a journal nearby.

 So, how to you pick the best travel journal?

 Here are reviews of my favorites followed by the simple method I use to record my memories:

 I use a Leuchtturm 1917 daily planner as part of my regular work day at home.
 They are much like Moleskines (see below), but I find their planner superior for several reasons.
 First, there is a small 6-month monthly calendar at the bottom of every page.
 You probably don’t think this is such a big deal, but I promise you it will change your relationship with your planner because you won’t constantly be flipping to different pages.
 There are also several perforated sheets at the end of the planner for easy note taking.
 It also has all of the features of a Moleskine – like a pagemarker, pocket, is thread bound, hard cover, and ink-proof acid free paper.